nmanh1994vn-png/EnterpriseIT-LabSuite/README.md

 # Enterprise IT Lab Suite

+## Overview

 This repository contains a collection of hands-on enterprise IT labs designed to simulate real-world IT infrastructure and support scenarios.

+The lab environment includes multiple virtual machines consisting of a Windows Server 2022 Domain Controller and Windows client systems configured in a simulated enterprise network.

-The labs demonstrate practical skills in Windows Server administration, Microsoft 365 cloud management, and IT helpdesk troubleshooting.
+The labs demonstrate practical skills in:

+- Windows Server administration
+- Microsoft 365 cloud management
+- Active Directory identity management
+- IT helpdesk troubleshooting

 ---

-# Labs Included
+## Labs Included

 ## Active Directory Enterprise Lab
 Deployment and configuration of a Windows Server 2022 Active Directory environment.